Shivam-Shane/Portfolio_website/README.md

 - **Frontend**: Built with React and Next.js for a fast, responsive, and SEO-friendly experience.
 - **Hosting**: Deployed on Vercel for reliable and scalable hosting.
-- **Portfolio Summarizer API**: A backend API that summarizes the portfolio content and presents it in a professional and generic manner.
-- **Chatbot**: Implemented using Python, LangChain, RAG (Retrieval-Augmented Generation), and an LLM (Large Language Model) to generate responses from a vector store.
 - **Sections**:
   - **Experience**: Highlights my professional journey and past roles.
   - **Projects**: Showcases my key projects with details and links.